 From Millikin's earliest days, dances became an important part of student life.
 During the first three decades at J.M.U., getting “carded” at a dance carried an entirely different meaning from what would likely enter the mind of today's students.
 Popular on college campuses in the early 20th century, the Dance Card was a decorative and functional keepsake that every woman who attended a dance was able to use during the dance and take home as a souvenir.
 This exhibit features the Dance Cards from Millikin's past.

-Dance Card for unknown dance Interior of card at left
+Dance Card for unknown dance.
+Interior of card.

 What is a dance card?

 A dance card or ballspende, is a card, often decorative, that is used by an attending woman to record with whom she will dance at formal dances and balls.
 Though originating in the 18th century, they became quite popular in the ballrooms of Vienna and elsewhere in Europe in the 19th century and remained popular at college dances in the U.S. into the 1920s, lingering on into the 1930s in some cases (including here at Millikin University).

 The cards were designed to be worn on the wrist (hence the long strings often attached to them) or attached to the gown and would allow the woman to “pencil in” the names of gentlemen seeking a dance.

 Though the cards themselves have long since disappeared from college dances, the term is still sometimes used metaphorically, as in “is their room on your dance card?” meaning “do you have some time for me?”
 Or in sports to refer to teams on the upcoming schedule as in “who is on the team's dance card this season?”
 Even the term “pencil me in” is still in use today.
 (Note the tiny pencil attached to the card pictured above and the names "penciled" in on the inside of the card)

 What is in the cards?